agvxov/eaxhla/documentation/Guide.md

 store the abstract state and or required to construct it

+`eaxhla.l` is strictly limited to raising errors which sabotage scanning.
+(Unterminated/partial tokens.)

+`eaxhla.y` is strictly limited to raising syntax errors.

+`eaxhla.c` is strictly limited to raising logical errors

 ## compile.c|h
 Responsible for transforming the abstract state of eaxhla.c to something that can be understood